Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-input-from-json.md

 # Configure input from JSON

-You can load Actions as JSON in the form of a set of Action Maps or as a full [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset).
+You can load actions as JSON in the form of a set of action maps or as a full [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset).
 This also works at runtime in the Player.

 ```CSharp
 // Load a set of action maps from JSON.